Once Upon A Farm

 An instructor dressed in period clothing greets the children.
-After an introduction in the historic Royer smokehouse, the class moves to the yard of the Royer farmhouse.
-There they participate in a variety of hands-on activities, such as a dress-up station, a craft and a planting activity.
+After an introduction in a historic building on the property, the class moves to the yard of the Royer or Fahnestock farmhouse.
+There they participate in a variety of hands-on activities, such as Pennsylvania German dress-up, sewing, and a chore and game station.
 Throughout the program the children learn nursery rhymes, which connect them to the activity at hand.
-The experience concludes with a story about life on an old-fashioned farm.
-Each child will take home a project created at Renfrew.
+The experience concludes with a story about a little girl and her favorite quilt.

 Underwriting support provided in part by Peggy McCleary, The William & Diane Nitterhouse Foundation; and Pat Heefner, in memory of Jean Foster

 Von Gras zu Milch (From Grass to Milk):

 Students learn how settlers made and used butter and other dairy goods to supply an important part of their diet.
 Through storytelling and first person interpretation, students meet Nancy Royer, a young woman who lived on this farm in the early 1800s.
 Nancy helps students step back in time as she questions their strange clothes and travel methods.
 Students visit the Royer milkhouse, churn cream into butter, and make samples to take home.
 Instructors dressed in period clothing help students compare and contrast life in the 1800s with modern life today.